fluttercandies/flutter_photo_manager/README.md

     // success
 } else {
     // fail
-    // if result is fail, you can call PhotoManger.openSetting();  to open android/ios applicaton's setting to get permission }
+    /// if result is fail, you can call `PhotoManger.openSetting();`  to open android/ios applicaton's setting to get permission
+}
 ```